aswanipranjal/science_flask/README.md

 ## What do you need to get started with web-app development?

-Science Flask - as the name suggests - is built on Flask which is a micro web-framework written in PYthon.
+Science Flask - as the name suggests - is built on Flask which is a micro web-framework written in Python.
 Don't panic.
 The actual sciency bit of your project can be in any language it doesn't have to be Python.

 You'll need to be familiar with Flask and application development in Flask at least a bit, if you want to  use this template.
-The good news is though, you really don't need to be a Flask ninja, and getting to sufficient level will not take longer than an a weekend.
+The good news is though, you really don't need to be a Flask ninja, and getting to sufficient level will not take longer than a weekend.

 Have a look at [this mega tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), and make sure you read the first 5 chapters.
 You can pick up the rest as you